-8.3 plotdata examples
+8.3 Examples

-The examples/plotdata directory contains a sincos.dat file that has 3-columns of data labeled as "x", "sin" and "cos".
+The examples directory plotdata contains a sincos.dat file that has 3-columns of values labeled as "x", "sin" and "cos".
 Here are several examples of the plotdata capabilities when used from command line - the user is encouraged to try them out:

 '''

 plotdata sincos.dat

 plotdata -y 1,2 sincos.dat

 plotdata -x . -y 0:3 sincos.dat

 plotdata -y cos sincos.dat

-plotdata -x sin -y cos -sr-- sincos.dat
+plotdata -y cos -sr-- sincos.dat

 '''